1Password/scim-examples/beta/aws-ecsfargate-cfn/README.md

 - 2 Route 53 DNS records:
   - for the domain name of your SCIM bridge (e.g. `scim.example.com`)
   - to validate the requested ACM certificate
+  - optional: If left blank, you must manually create validation records with your DNS provider to allow AWS to issue the TLS certificate.

 - AWS Secrets Manager secrets to store credentials and configuration for your SCIM bridge
 - a CloudWatch log group to capture logs
 - required IAM roles